Zineddine-Rebbouh/Traffic-Sign-Recognition-/README.md

 For detailed results, run the notebook and review the classification report and confusion matrix.

-## Improvements
-- Add more layers (e.g., deeper CNN like ResNet) for better accuracy.
-- Use transfer learning (e.g., MobileNetV2).
-- Handle class imbalance with weighted loss or oversampling.
-- Deploy as a web app using TensorFlow.js or Flask.

 ## License
 MIT License.
 Feel free to use, modify, and distribute.